Fenway Park: Capacity and sellout streak

-Fenway's capacity differs between day and night games because, during day games, the seats in center field (Section 35) are covered with a black tarp in order to provide a batter's eye.
+Fenway's capacity differs between day and night games because, during day games, the seats in center field (Section 35) are covered with a black tarp to provide a batter's eye.

 Fenway's lowest attendance was recorded on October 1, 1964, when a game against the Cleveland Indians drew only 306 paid spectators.

 On May 15, 2003, the Red Sox game against the Texas Rangers sold out, beginning a sellout streak that lasted until 2013.
 On September 8, 2008, when the Red Sox hosted the Tampa Bay Rays, Fenway Park broke the all-time Major League record for consecutive sellouts with 456, surpassing the record previously held by Jacobs Field in Cleveland.
 On June 17, 2009, the park celebrated its 500th consecutive Red Sox sellout.
 According to WBZ, the team joined three NBA teams which achieved 500 consecutive home sellouts.
 The sellout streak ended on April 10, 2013 (with an attendance of 30,862) after the Red Sox sold out 794 regular season games and an additional 26 postseason games.